npillmayer/fontloading/ReadMe.md

 - local/system fonts
 - Google Fonts (with local caching)

+Clients may bring their own font-search providers, which must be of function type `locate.FontLocator`.

-The resolver pipeline is cache-backed (`fontregistry`) and designed so callers can still receive a fallback font object even when the requested font cannot be found.
+The resolver pipeline is cache-backed (see sub-package `fontregistry`) and designed so callers can still receive a fallback font object even when the requested font cannot be found.

 ## Installation